 But what do the trams say about Prague and Praguers?

 That’s a tricky question, especially for me, a resident expat, but one I set out to try to answer a while back by spending the entire day on the tram.
 My goal was to navigate all 22 or so of the daytime lines and 142 kms (more than 500km in total length) of track from sun-up to sundown.
 In the end I didn’t finish (there were too many line spurs to cover), but I did gain some valuable insight into the city and the people who live here.

 Trams remain a repository of civility that long ago vanished from many other aspects of everyday life.
-Visitors to Prague, who normally interact mostly with waiters and shop-clerks, often come away with an impression of Czechs as gruff or even rude.
+Visitors to Prague, who normally interact mostly with waiters and shop-clerks, sometimes come away with an impression of Czechs as gruff or even rude.
 Maybe that’s a legacy of 40 years of Communist rule or a reaction to the enormous influx of tourists since the 1989 Velvet Revolution.
 But step onto a tram and it’s like going back 50 years in time.